 For example, you can choose to only moderate someone who is new to the group.
 You can select a window of time in which their actions need to be monitored.

 In that space of time, you can see if they’re going to be trouble.
 If they become a problem, you can either boot them or have a quiet word with them.

 You can also moderate people who are new to the LinkedIn platform.
 These individuals might not be aware of the LinkedIn environment and how they should interact with other LinkedIn members.

 Because of this, you might want to monitor these individuals for a set period of time, too.

 There’s also the option to moderate people who have little or no LinkedIn connections.
-39 million students and recent grads are on LinkedIn.

 Though this demographic may lack a high number of connections, it doesn’t mean that they’re not valuable members of the LinkedIn network.